 As you get older, it can be difficult to be as independent as you would like.
 You must rely on people to help you do things you once did on your own.
-Activities you took for granted have now become a challenge.
+Activities you took for granted have now become a challenge and losing your independence may be one of your top fears as a senior.
 However, there are things you can do to maintain a level of independence for as long as possible.

 Take Care of Yourself